AitzazImtiaz/AitzazImtiaz/README.md

 This is a good [case study](https://arxiv.org/pdf/2506.08872v1) of how such generative AI ruins your brain.

 Pun: Acronym of my name is AI.

-I was given Chinese name from a best friend of mine: 明澈 (Míng chè).